Alexsogge/FancyTable/README.md

 ## Smart functionality
 We will use an Raspberry Pi to controll the LEDs.
 A simple microcontrolle would be  sufficient but we want additionally host a multitouch input device and a webpage for controlling.

+## Usage
+After starting up, the 'main menu' is shown.
+It displays up to two applications which can be started by tapping.
+You can tap on the left/right half of the bottom row, to circle through all applications.
+In an application you can swipe with three fingers from the top to bottom, to close the application.
+Alternatively you can use the web interface.

 #How To
 Now I will guide you through the process to build your own FancyTable.
 This is not an exact step-by-step instruction.
 I just give you an overview of the process.
 Think, measure everything and act by your own.